SunilduthBaichoo/deep_learning_challenge/README.md

 - The training Loss shows a gradual decrease in loss but a fluctuating training accuracy between 73% and 74%.
 - The performance with LeakyReLU is not better than 'ReLU'
 - Target performance of 75 % not reached.

-**What steps did you take in your attempts to increase model performance?**
-The deep learning models do not seem to provide
+---

 ## Summary:
-- The overall best testing performance (Accuracy: 0.7284256815910339) was obtained by using the model 1 with the following architecture:<br>
+- The overall best testing performance (Accuracy: 0.7284256815910339 or 73%) was obtained by using the model 1 with the following architecture:<br>
 input_feaures = 36

     First Dense layer, including the input layer: